eschulte/goa/README.md

 The following steps perform the optimizations of the PARSEC benchmark applications for reduced energy consumption.

-1. Check out the `main-experiment` tag of this repository and checkout commit `8193d14f` of the software-evolution repository.
+1. Check out the `energy-experiment` tag [10] of this repository and checkout commit `8193d14f` of the software-evolution repository.
    Then re-build the executables with `make clean && make`.

 2. Run the `self-test` script to ensure that the benchmark applications are available and can be successfully built and